-On a muggy summer’s afternoon in Willesden Green, Miloco sat down for a fascinating hour’s worth of chitter-chat with legendary record producers and mix engineers, Flood and Alan Moulder and conversed on Assault and Battery recording studios, the studio facility they run in partnership with Miloco.
+On a muggy summer’s afternoon in Willesden Green, Miloco sat down for a fascinating hour’s worth of chitter-chat with legendary record producers and mix engineers, Flood and Alan Moulder and conversed on Battery Studios, the studio facility they run in partnership with Miloco.
 We are now proud to produce this: the Flood and Alan Moulder Producer Interview instalment of our ongoing series of exchanges with some of the industry’s very best music producers.
 We also got the chance to discuss their hugely successful careers and their views and ideas on a new era for the music industry…

 MILC: So how are you both?
 You’ve been kept pretty busy this summer so far…